imengyu/vue-scroll-rect/docs/en/guide/useage.md

 Just wrap the components around the content you need to scroll through, set the container size, and the content will automatically allow scrolling and set a scrollbar (default vertical scrolling).

 ::: tip
-Because the container defaults to fill in the parent, components may not be able to stretch the parent size in containers without a height set.
+The content expands the parent container, so when the height or maximum height is not set, the scrollbar will not appear, and a certain height needs to be set.
 :::

 ```vue preview